'It's emotional': Ralph Lauren on HBO documentary 'Very Ralph'

 “He’s a great American hero,” Wang told Reuters in a red carpet interview.
 “He really brought the American experience to the whole world and I doubt that would be possible today to reproduce.”

-Lauren, 80, said former HBO Chief Executive Richard Plebler presented the idea of a documentary at dinner one evening, saying he was a big fan of the designer.
+Lauren, 80, said former HBO Chief Executive Richard Plepler presented the idea of a documentary at dinner one evening, saying he was a big fan of the designer.
 He began to consider the proposition because at the time, Ralph Lauren Corp was approaching a big milestone.

 “It was my 50th anniversary.” said Lauren, whose children also encouraged him to move forward with the project.
 “If I’m going to do something, I might as well do it now.”